ashorb/jpaint/README.md

 ### **GitHub link:** https://github.com/ashorb/jpaint

+### **Check-in 3:**
+-Required features working.
+Selected shapes have a dashed outline and can be copied/pasted/deleted.
+ Can undo/redo paste and delete.

 ### **Check-in 2:**
 -Required features working.
 Can draw rectangle, ellipses, and triangles of all three shading types.
  Can select and move single/multiple shapes and can undo/redo move.